-An inguinal (pronounced ING-win-ul) hernia is a bulge of tissue near the crease between your child's belly (abdomen) and leg.
-The tissue bulges into a sac that comes out of a hole in the belly.
+An inguinal (pronounced ING-win-ul) hernia is a bulge of tissue near the crease between your child’s belly (abdomen) and inner thigh.
+The tissue bulges into a sac that comes out of a hole in the wall of the belly.

 It’s normal for babies to have this sac before they are born.
 It is supposed to seal shut just before birth.
 If the sac does not seal shut, it can form either:

 - An inguinal hernia, which occurs when the sac is large enough for the intestine — or in girls, an ovary — to come through the hole and into the sac

 Organs that slip into the sac show up as a bulge under the skin in the area between the belly and the inner thigh (groin).
 A bulge may be the only symptom, but sometimes an inguinal hernia causes pain.

 There are two common types of inguinal hernias:

 - In reducible hernia, the bulge comes and goes.
 You may see it only when your child cries, coughs, strains, runs or stands.
 This type of hernia doesn’t cause harm right away, but it does need surgery to prevent more serious problems.

 - In incarcerated hernia, the bulge is always present and is likely painful.
 This type of hernia needs treatment right away.
 The tissue that has slipped may be trapped.
 Blood supply to the tissue may be cut off, causing it to die.
 Or, if the intestines have slipped, they may become blocked.

 Boys are 10 times more likely to have an inguinal hernia than girls.
 Between 1% and 5% of newborn boys have an inguinal hernia.

 The hole in the belly wall and the sac are present when your baby is born (congenital).
 But you may not notice a bulge for several months or even years.
 If the sac did not close properly, tissue may bulge through at any age.